Nicolas-Gatien/Nicolas-Gatien/README.md

 - 🤖 I'm currently learning AI
 - 🕛 I'm 16 years old
 - 📚 I'm currently learning as much as I can
-- 📹 I'm starting a youtube channel
-- 🥇 2022 Goals: Publish changes at least once a week

 ### 🔗 Connect With Me: